-- 1. Have a 2.50 GPA (Transfer + Barton GPA combined) - 2.
-Have successfully completed all six Electronic Evidences - 3.
-Have met all program requirements - 4.
-Have completed the Baccalaureate Degree - 5.
-Have passed EDU 470 or EDU 473/474 (Student Teaching) with a grade of C- or higher, as measured by the Barton College Student Teacher Evaluation Instrument - 6.
+- 3. Have met all program requirements - 4.
+Have completed the Baccalaureate Degree - Have passed EDU 470 or EDU 473/474 or EDU 475/476 (Student Teaching) with a grade of C- or higher, as measured by the Barton College Student Teacher Evaluation Instrument - 6.
 Have met all other licensure requirements - 7.
 Have passed Praxis II Specialty Area Test, if applicable